KapaAmana/myFirstRepoKapaMnyemu/README.md

 		int count = 0, menuOption = 0;
 		double depositAmt = 0, withdrawAmt = 0, currentBal = 0;
 		boolean foundNonDigit;

-		do {
+	//loop that will count the number of login attempts
+        //you make and will exit program if it is more than 3. do {
 			foundNonDigit = false;
 			System.out.println("Please Enter Your Account Number: ");